 - Pop up so that your body is in a stiff board or plank position with your weight on your heels and your hips in line with your body from your heels to the top of your head.

 - Contract your biceps, core, and lats to lift your body up until your chest raises the underside of the table.
-Squeeze your biceps in the top position.
+Squeeze your shoulder blades in your upper back together and your biceps in the top position.

-- Slowly lower your body back down, again trying to extend that lowering portion of the exercise as long as possible.
+- Reverse the movement and slowly lower your body back down, again trying to extend that lowering portion of the exercise as long as possible.

 - Remember to complete your reps to failure.